Is FBS a Scam?

 I recommend Affiliate Marketing.
 Check the Pros and Cons of both business models (Affiliate Marketing vs. MLM).

-This company is regulated in the EU by the Cyprus Securities and Exchange Commission and by the International Financial Service of Belize.
+The company is regulated by the Cyprus Securities and Exchange Commission in the EU and the International Financial Service of Belize.
+Despite this, FBS is prohibited in major trading markets such as the USA, Canada, and Japan.

-There are many legal ways how to generate consistent income.
+There are numerous legitimate methods to generate a consistent income.

 Sign up for Free and I will guide you through the platform.